johnsc1/ccal-web/Conclusion/conclusion_writing.md

 This project exists in the space between LIS and Computer Science, and between two different approaches to the technical side of information systems.
-The professions within Computer Science value efficiency and systems with standardized processes which handle information storage and project collaboration complete the action of this value.
-This mode of work differs in LIS, where process can differ by the individual and the focus their work often centers around process, such as making preservation decisions, rather than automating this process.
+The professions within Computer Science value efficiency and have systems with standardized processes which handle information storage and project collaboration complete the action of this value.
+This mode of work differs in LIS, where process can differ by the individual and the focus their work often centers around process, such as making preservation decisions, rather than automating those processes.

 Working with information systems has become a common task in LIS with the advancement of technology.
 Most LIS program cirriculum has been updated